 The purpose of the St. Francis Project is to bring the hope, healing, compassion, forgiveness and joy of the kingdom of God to a world broken by despair, suffering, anger and need.

 The St. Francis Outreach Project was started by Trinity Episcopal Church in 2008.
-It was a commitment to raise and give back $1,000,000 to our communities over a ten year period.
+It was a commitment to raise and give back $1,000,000 to our communities over a ten-year period.
 The monies were given out through grants, whose criteria were based on the Prayer of St. Francis.
-Trinity’s ten year commitment ended in 2019 and three local churches joined with Trinity to extend this ministry another three years.
+Trinity’s ten-year commitment ended in 2019 and three local churches joined with Trinity to extend this ministry another three years.
 These churches are First Presbyterian Church of Florence, First United Methodist Church of Florence and St. Bartholomew’s Episcopal Church.
-The goal for each year is $50,000, with a single grant cycle whose due date is July 31st.
+The goal for each year is $50,000, with a single grant cycle whose due date is July 31.
 Guidelines and applications are available on this web site.
-For 2020, we only have $25,000 to give away and we are asking only for grants under $5,000.

 If you would like to become involved with this life changing ministry, please contact the church office at (256) 764-6149.

 To develop true servants of God and bring the hope, healing, compassion, forgiveness and joy of the kingdom of God to a world broken by despair, suffering, anger, and need.